Om Birla: Speaker of the Lok Sabha

-On 19 June 2019 Om Birla was elected Speaker of the 17th Lok Sabha, following a motion for election moved by Prime Minister Modi of the Bharatiya Janata Party.
-In his first tenure many bills were passed by the house during that time.
-He won the 2024 Lok Sabha Speaker Election as the NDA candidate by voice vote.
-Om Birla has become the Speaker of the Lok Sabha for the second consecutive time.
+On 19 June 2019, Birla was elected Speaker of the 17th Lok Sabha, following a motion for election moved by Prime Minister Modi of the Bharatiya Janata Party.
+In his first tenure, many bills were passed by the house during that time.
+He was criticised by many MPs during an event of mass-suspension of opposition MPs on 13 December 2023 because of disrupting parliamentary business.
+He won the 2024 Lok Sabha Speaker Election as NDA candidate by voice vote, by which, Birla became the Speaker of the Lok Sabha for the second consecutive time in the 18th Lok Sabha.